 Today, Isla San Benedicto is a great diving paradise as well as a Biosphere reserve.
 Visitors would need special permits, limited sportfishing is allowed, and commercial fishing in the area is banned altogether.
 The Mexican government has given the job of enforcing those laws to the naval base on neighboring Isla Socorro, so there’s hope that the local Fauna will recover in due time and that this beautiful island will stay protected forever.

-Here is a nice private video of a sailing visit to San Benedicto by Vince Radice on YT.
+Here is a nice personal video of a sailing visit to San Benedicto by Vince Radice on YT.
 If you are not interested in sailing and fishing you can skip the second half:

 While the north half of the island is green with vegetation again, “walking on the southern flanks of the island as we did in the video above must be not unlike walking on the moon.
 There is virtually no sign of life what so ever on the southern beach.
 The southeastern beach does have a small population of boobies and albatross and green vine like vegetation. […] The islands are not for the faint of heart, that is for sure but those who venture there will reap the rewards of a life time of memories.
 For a trip to the Island is truly a trip back in time.“ (from World’s Aquarium)